CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 {{%/notice%}}

 ECN is implemented on the switch using minimum and maximum threshold values for the egress queue length.
-When a packet enters the queue and the average queue length is between the minimum and maximum threshold values, a configurable probability value will determine whether the packet will be marked.
+When a packet enters the queue and the average queue length is between the minimum and maximum threshold values, a configurable probability value will determine whether the packet is marked.
 If the average queue length is above the maximum threshold value, the packet is always marked.

 The downstream switches with ECN enabled perform the same actions as the traffic is received.
 If the ECN bits are set, they remain set.
 The only way to overwrite ECN bits is to set the ECN bits to *11*.

 ECN is supported on {{<exlink url="https://cumulusnetworks.com/hcl" text="Broadcom Tomahawk, Tomahawk2, Trident II, Trident II+ and Trident3, and Mellanox Spectrum ASICs">}}.

-{{< expand "Click to learn how to configure ECN "  >}}

 ECN is disabled by default in Cumulus Linux.
 You can enable ECN for individual switch priorities on specific switch ports in the `/etc/cumulus/datapath/traffic.conf` file:

 - Specify the name of the port group in `ecn.port_group_list` in brackets; for example, `ecn.port_group_list = [ecn_port_group]`.
 - Assign a CoS value to the port group in `ecn.ecn_port_group.cos_list`.
-If the CoS value of a packet matches the value of this setting, then ECN is applied.
-Note that *ecn\_port\_group* is the name of a port group you specified above.
+If the CoS value of a packet matches the value of this setting, ECN is applied.
-- Populate the port group with its member ports (`ecn.ecn_port_group.port_set`), where *ecn\_port\_group* is the name of the port group you specified above.
-Congestion is measured on the egress port queue for the ports listed here, using the average queue length: if congestion is present, a packet entering the queue may be marked to indicate that congestion was observed.
+- Populate the port group with its member ports (`ecn.ecn_port_group.port_set`).
+Congestion is measured on the egress port queue for the ports listed here, using the average queue length: if congestion is present, a packet entering the queue can be marked to indicate that congestion was observed.
 Marking a packet involves setting the least 2 significant bits in the IP header DiffServ (ToS) field to *11*.
 - The switch priority value(s) are mapped to specific egress queues for the target switch ports.
 - The `ecn.ecn_port_group.probability` value indicates the probability of a packet being marked if congestion is experienced.